kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 This logic is very similar.
-You've two different rules so now you can create your own `StringValidator`.
+Now that you have two different rules you can create your own `StringValidator`.
+Write a validator that verifies a string both starts and ends with characters in respective character sets.

 ```
 struct StartsAndEndsWithStringValidator: StringValidator {